RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-27-internet-of-things-at-acm.markdown

 Connected products are special.
 For example, consider an ordinary sump pump.
 How does a buyer distinguish one from another?
 If one sump pump contains a tiny embedded Linux system with an IP address, it can alert the owner when water has approached a dangerous level, if there is a power outage, or if flood conditions are simply too strong for the pump to handle.
 Bad news does not get better with time, and if the sump pump can send bad news early, the owners can take corrective action while there's still time to do so.

 ###Incumbent Companies Get It
 Why are cable companies offering security services in addition to standard packages of television and movies?
 Because users are moving to Netflix and Amazon Prime.
 Cable companies that offer internet service must come up with other services if they expect to survive.
 IoT might offer a way.
-Self-instlaled home monitoring services will give customers a reason to stick with their old cable provider.
+Self-installed home monitoring services will give customers a reason to stick with their old cable provider.
 Of course, this will force security companies like ADT to come up with something new, too.

 ###IoT Progression
 What opportunities will become available when every device has an IP